What is Echo Command in Bash [With 3 Practical Examples]

 echo "Given number is:$num"

-One can substitute a command with the dollar sign and display the output with text using the echo command.
+You can substitute a command with the $ sign and display the output with text using the echo command.
+The below script uses command substitution inside echo command:

 #!bin/bash